krista-koivisto/logly/README.md

 ## Known Issues

 * Android Studio does not support ANSI output in the Flutter run console.
-A workaround is to use `flutter logs` from a terminal within Android Studio instead. `log.clear()` may be called to clear that terminal as necessary.
+  * A workaround is to use `flutter logs` from a terminal within Android Studio instead. `log.clear()` may be called to clear that terminal as necessary.
+  * It is also possible to disable ANSI output by setting `log.useAnsi` to false.
+This will however disable many main logly features such as colors and console and clutter clearing.